-This includes a variety of sizes and configurations that cater to the manual handling requirements of almost any industry, including manufacturing, logistics, mining, defence and retail operations.
+We can meet the individual needs of businesses across Australia by supplying a broad selection of brands, capabilities, and jacks with various functions.
+This includes a variety of sizes and configurations that cater to the manual handling requirements of almost any industry, including manufacturing, logistics, mining, defence, and retail operations.

 Check out our latest innovations, the Logimove 1500 and the Logimove 1500 Transport, a fully electric pallet jack.
 These provide an all-new user experience with a compact design and advanced electronics.
 The long-lasting lithium-ion battery system maximises efficiency while minimising downtime.
 Talk to one of our industry experts about the all-new Logimove 1500.

-Trolley jacks are one of the most commonly used materials handling devices, however, the safe use of a pallet jack is important.
+Trolley jacks are one of the most commonly used materials handling devices; however, the safe use of a pallet jack is crucial.
 Ignoring the supplier’s safe operating instructions can cause the type of manual handling injuries they are designed to help workplaces avoid.

-At risk is the operator, those working nearby and even customers and passers-by.
-Unsafe electric jack use may also introduce new hazards into the workplace, such as collisions with people or obstacles in the workplace, or the falling of heavy loads.
-Risks to the operator include the potential of crushed feet under the forks or wheels, jammed hands between steering controls structures, and a range of musculoskeletal injuries should a heavy-duty trolley jack roll out of control or slip over the edge of an unguarded ramp.
+At risk are the operator, those working nearby and even customers and passers-by.
+Unsafe electric jack use may also introduce new hazards into the workplace, such as collisions with people, obstacles in the workplace, or the falling of heavy loads.
+Risks to the operator include the potential of crushed feet under the forks or wheels, jammed hands between steering control structures, and a range of musculoskeletal injuries should a heavy-duty trolley jack roll out of control or slip over the edge of an unguarded ramp.

-The majority of operators pull pallet trucks backwards, thinking it is easier to manoeuvre around obstacles.
-Ergonomists recommend manual trolley jacks be “pushed” as this technique puts less strain on the body and prevents typical “pulling” injuries from bending the lower back and twisting the upper torso.
+Most operators pull pallet trucks backwards, thinking it is easier to manoeuvre around obstacles.
+Ergonomists recommend that manual trolley jacks be “pushed” as this technique puts less strain on the body and prevents typical “pulling” injuries from bending the lower back and twisting the upper torso.
 Pushing also helps to keep the body upright and uses power from leg muscles.

 Training techniques can include:

-Operational safety procedures and safe operations around loading docks and when travelling through the workplace.
-Keeping to the working zones and following a planned travel path is essential for avoiding collisions.
-Operators need a clear view of the path so that they can see other mobile equipment, such as forklifts, and workers on foot.
-A spotter is suggested if the load obscures the operator’s vision in a busy workplace.
-Brakes should be applied and wheels checked when unloading or loading heavy loads at a loading dock.
+Operational safety procedures and safe operations around loading docks and when travelling through the workplace: Keeping to the working zones and following a planned travel path is essential for avoiding collisions.
+Operators need a clear view of the path to see other mobile equipment, such as forklifts and workers on foot.
+Brakes should be applied, and wheels checked when unloading or loading heavy loads at a loading dock.
 Travel with the load first and keep the jack straight.
 Loads should always be pushed into tight spaces to prevent the operator from being trapped between walls and the load or jack handle.

 If you want to prevent injuries and ensure workers don’t experience strain, battery/electric-powered equipment provides an ideal solution.
-Choose between standard-sized or compact and heavy-duty models, designed for use in tight applications.
-The new compact powered model incorporates power drive and power lift, enabling the effortless movement of heavy pallets in an exceptionally compact package.
+Choose between standard-sized or compact and heavy-duty models for tight applications.
+The new compact powered model incorporates a power drive and power lift, enabling the effortless movement of heavy pallets in an exceptionally compact package.
 This helps provide unrivalled manoeuvrability in the tightest of working environments.
-A powerful 24 volt, 300 watts DC electric motor also ensures superior performance.
+A powerful 24-volt, 300 watts DC electric motor also ensures superior performance.

-For larger workplaces and warehouses where palletised goods need to be transported long distances, the Logistic ride-on electric towing tug is an outstanding performer.
+For larger workplaces and warehouses where palletised goods must be transported long distances, the Logistic ride-on electric towing tug is an outstanding performer.
 The weight capacity of our ride-on models is up to 2000 kg.

 High Capacity Power Lift Pallet Jack Models: The high capacity model is available in 2500 kg and 5000 kg capacities.
-These are used for moving very heavy loads and items, such as safes and vats.
-Our high capacity models also allow for the movement of two heavy pallets together.
+These are used for moving weighty loads and items, such as safes and vats.
+Our high-capacity models also allow for the movement of two heavy pallets together.

-If you’d like assistance with selecting materials handling equipment that’s suitable for your business, the industry experts at Sitecraft are available to answer any queries you may have.
-Providing Australian run businesses from Brisbane to Melbourne with a range of pallet lifting equipment, we have decades of experience in the industry.
+If you’d like assistance selecting materials handling equipment suitable for your business, the industry experts at Sitecraft are available to answer any queries.
+Providing Australian-run businesses from Brisbane to Melbourne with a range of pallet lifting equipment, we have decades of experience in the industry.

-Should you have any questions regarding our products or if you’re interested in learning more about other warehouse handling equipment, such as conveyor systems, our team can assist you further.
-We’re happy to provide relevant information about our diverse range of material handling and safety products.
-Whether you’re located in Melbourne, Sydney, or elsewhere in Australia, reach out to our friendly team today to receive product advice or a competitive quote.
+Our team can assist you further if you have any questions regarding our products or if you’re interested in learning more about other warehouse-handling equipment.
+We’re happy to provide relevant information about our diverse range of material handling and safety products, including our pallet mover equipment.
+Whether you’re located in Melbourne, Sydney, Brisbane or elsewhere in Australia, reach out to our friendly team today to receive product advice or a competitive quote.